Ministry of Worship

 This board is comprised of all the liturgical ministry coordinators.
 They meet monthly to plan for the celebration of God’s word and Eucharist They meet quarterly to vision for the next quarters services.
 For further details contact Jesse Robles at firstname.lastname@example.org.

 Our Sacristans assist at designated mass weekly or every other week, to coordinate all the details for each service.
 If you have an interest in this area, please contact Veronica Moreno-Nicholas at

-Hospitality Ministry (Ushers)
+Hospitality Ministry (Ushers) and Greeters (NEW)